Updated August 8:

 According to the search warrant Johnson invited the three officers to check out the farm and to see the ponies themselves.

 Johnson according to the search warrant told them that he knew a few of the ponies had overgrown hooves.
 Johnson told the officers that he tried to hire someone to do it but they did not show up.

-The search warrant also goes on to say that the issue wasn’t taken care of for at least a year and that it was his fault.
+The search warrant also goes on to say that the issue wasn’t taken care of for at least and that it was his fault.

 The search warrant describes the scene of the farm as having poor living conditions and that the horses had to walk through manure in some areas the manure was halfway up their legs.